 Reuters speculates the blocklist hurt Huawei’s smartphone business.
 The Canalys consultancy estimates Huawei’s smartphone exports fell from 27.4 million in the second quarter of 2020 to 6.4 million in the second quarter of 2021.

-In response, Huawei is changing its focus to software and telecommunications and cloud equipment, Reuters claims.
-Huawei is rolling out its own Harmony mobile operating system to compete with Alphabet’s (GOOGL) Android.
+In response, Reuters claims that Huawei is changing its focus to software, telecommunications, and cloud equipment.
+Huawei is rolling out its Harmony mobile operating system to compete with Alphabet’s (GOOGL) Android.

-US security agencies are considering placing Huawei’s smartphone spinoff Harmony on the blacklist, The Washington Post speculates.
-Trump’s successor President Joseph R. Biden (D-Delaware), is continuing the blacklist and expanding it.
+U.S. security agencies are considering placing Huawei’s smartphone spinoff Harmony on the blocklist, The Washington Post speculates.
+Trump’s successor, President Joseph R. Biden (D-Delaware), is expanding the blocklist.